bm2-lab/iDMer/README.md

 # iDMer: an integrative Data and Mechanism-driven epidemic response system to identify compound interventions for sudden virus outbreak

 iDMer is presented to identify compound interventions for any virus as long as the viral genome is sequenced.
-It consists of three mechanism-oriented compound identification modules, i.e. the virus-host interaction-oriented module, the autophagy-oriented module, and the cytokine release syndrome-oriented (CRS-oriented) module.
-In addition, the evaluation of the predicted compound toxicities evaluation and the identification of compound combinations identification for virus treatment with clear mechanisms are also incorporated into iDMer as a one-stop integrative platform.
+It consists of three mechanism-oriented compound identification modules, i.e. the virus-host interaction-oriented module, the autophagy-oriented module, and the cytokine release syndrome-oriented module.
+In addition, the evaluation of the predicted compound toxicities and the identification of compound combinations for virus treatment with clear mechanisms are also incorporated into iDMer as a one-stop integrative platform.

 #### Authors:
 Zhiting Wei, Yuli Gao and Fangliangzi Meng